Home ยป Oddities

 The Great Jack O’Lantern Blaze is held at Van Cortlandt Manor in Westchester County.

 To be honest, I kind of wanted to dislike the Great Jack O’Lantern Blaze.
-Not only were tickets on the expensive side (as much as $57 for adults and $49 for children in 2023, though they do have evenings as cheap as $42/$34), but I also had to wait in traffic for 30 minutes to get into the site on the Tuesday evening that I visited.
+Not only were tickets on the expensive side (as much as $52 for adults and $44 for children in 2024, though they do have evenings as cheap as $20 per person, all of which are actually cheaper than the prices in 2023), but I also had to wait in traffic for 30 minutes to get into the site on the Tuesday evening that I visited.

 However, as I worked my way through the Great Jack O’Lantern Blaze, which is often simply referred to as “the Pumpkin Blaze” or simply, “The Blaze”, it definitely grew on me, but more on my overall thoughts at the end.